 The greater the sagging depth the more likely it is that sagging will cause a person to have discomfort or pain in bed and possibly out of bed.

 It should be noted that despite the fact that pain for many people occurs with less than 1.5 inches of sagging depth, many mattress warranties cover sagging only if it has a depth greater than 1.5 inches.

 "Conformability" refers to how well a mattress conforms or molds to the contours of a person's body.
 A mattress has good conformability if all of one's body is supported equally by the mattress.

 A lack of conformability means there are gaps in support.
 The result can be that at least one part of the body, such as the lower spine, is placed in a stressed and unnatural position which can cause pain.
 A lack of conformability also often results in some parts of the body feeling more pressure than other parts because of unequal support.
 Such pressure can be a source of significant discomfort and pain.

 Having the right firmness is an important factor in preventing / relieving pain.

 Based on our collected owner experience data, the chart below shows how people as a group overall rate mattress firmness in regard to pain-relief effectiveness.

 To minimize pain and maximize comfort, it is important to have a mattress with a firmness level that is suitable for your sleeping position(s).

-The table below shows how people as a group overall rate the suitability of mattress firmness levels for the three main sleeping positions, based on our collected owner experience data.
+The table below shows how people as a group overall rate the suitability of mattress firmness levels for the three main sleeping positions.
 Keep in mind that your individual needs and preferences may differ from these findings.

 |Back Sleeping||Side Sleeping||Stomach Sleeping|